Kärcher Pressure washer K 5 Power Control

-For even more control: K 5 Power Control pressure washer with application consultant via the app, G 160 Q Power Control trigger gun, vario power spray lance and Kärcher Plug 'n' Clean system.
+K 5 Power Control pressure washer with the Kärcher app, Power Control spray gun, Vario Power and Dirtblaster® spray lances, and Kärcher Plug 'n' Clean system.
+Made in Italy.

-For even greater control in many cleaning situations and in a wide range of cleaning tasks, the application consultant in the Kärcher Home & Garden app can provide users with handy tips and tricks.
-The application consultant describes the optimal pressure level for the item selected for cleaning.
-The pressure can be manually adjusted simply by twisting the vario power spray lance.
-The app also offers other useful functions such as assembly instructions, maintenance and care instructions, as well as the Kärcher Service portal.
-The device also produces great results with the G 160 Q Power Control trigger gun and the dirt blaster.
-Other equipment details include the Plug ‘n’ Clean detergent system for fast, mess-free detergent changes, the high-quality aluminium telescopic handle for comfortable carrying and space-saving storage, the Quick Connect system for effortless and time-saving connection and disconnection of the high-pressure hose to and from the device and the trigger gun, as well as the parking position to ensure accessories are always to hand.
+For greater control and better handling – using the Kärcher Home & Garden app, the user is assisted in many cleaning situations and with different cleaning objects.
+The application consultant describes the optimal pressure level for the selected cleaning object.
+The pressure can be manually adjusted by turning the Vario Power spray lance.
+The app also offers other useful functions such as assembly instructions, as well as maintenance and care instructions.
+Other equipment details: The G 160 Q Power Control spray gun, a Vario Power lance and a Dirt Blaster lance, the Plug 'n' Clean detergent system, and a high-quality aluminium telescopic handle for comfortable transportation and space-saving storage.
+This model features a Quick Connect system for effortless and time-saving connection and disconnection of the high-pressure hose and the device and the spray gun, as well as onboard storage for readily accessible accessories.
+Made in Italy.
+WARNING: This product can expose you to chemicals including lead and Diisononyl phthalate, which are known to the State of California to cause cancer.
+For more information go to www.P65Warnings.ca.gov.

 Features and benefits